deepmodeling/dpgen/doc/autotest/relaxation/Relaxation-get-started-and-input-examples.md

-## Relaxation-get-started-and-input-examples
+## Relaxation get started and input examples

-All the property tests should be based on the equilibrium state calculated either by `VASP` or `LAMMPS`.
-The structure after relaxation is supposed to exist as the file like `confs/mp-*/relaxation/relax_task/CONTCAR` and the further property tests would normally start from this configuration.
+The relaxation of a structure should be carried out before calculating all other properties.

-### Input example
+First, we need input parameter file and we name it `relax.json` here.
+All the relaxation calculations should be taken either by `VASP`, `ABACUS`, or `LAMMPS`.
+Here are two input examples for `VASP` and `LAMMPS` respectively.

-#### An example of the input file for relaxation by VASP:
+An example of the input file for relaxation by VASP:

 ```json
 {